kenatiod/MUT/Understanding Machine Understanding.md

 ![ Insert Fig 1.3.1 -- image of Kasparov v.
 Deep Blue](https://github.com/kenatiod/MUT/blob/main/Fig-1-3-1.png)

 The 21st century has seen an explosion of AI capabilities, driven by the convergence of big data, increased computing power, and new algorithmic techniques (Silver, et al., 2016).
 Deep learning, which uses multi-layered neural networks to learn hierarchical representations from data, has achieved human-level or superhuman performance on tasks like image classification, speech recognition, and language translation (Bohn, 2019).
-Other paradigm shifts include the rise of reinforcement learning, where agents learn through trial-and-error interaction with environments, and the development of large language models like GPT-4 that can generate human-like text and engage in open-ended dialogue.
+Other paradigm shifts include the rise of reinforcement learning, where agents learn through trial-and-error interaction with environments, and the development of Large Language Models like GPT-4 that can generate human-like text and engage in open-ended dialogue.

 ![ Insert Fig. 1.3.2 image of GPT-4 screen reply](https://github.com/kenatiod/MUT/blob/main/Fig-1-3-2.png)

-(Appendix A2 provides an overview of the state-of-the-art in large language models and their emergent abilities.)
+(Appendix A2 provides an overview of the state-of-the-art in Large Language Models and their emergent abilities.)

 As AI continues to advance at a rapid pace, shaping everything from scientific discovery to creative expression to business strategy, it's clear that humanity is living through a profound transformation - one that will redefine not just technology but the very nature of intelligence and the human-machine relationship.
 The story of AI is still being written, and its future chapters promise to be even more extraordinary than what has come before.